rtulip/haystack/README.md

 * You can compile the program with: `cargo r -- examples/name_of_file.hay`
 * Add the `-r` or `--run` flag to also run the program:  ` cargo r -- examples/name_of_file.hay -r`

+# Tutorial:
+Check out the [Tutorial](https://www.github.com/rtulip/haystack/wiki/Tutorial) to learn about how to use the language.

 # Example Programs
 Here's a few simple programs to show off a little of what `Haystack` looks like: